 - The following criteria will be used to evaluate the applicant: education and training, experience, and previous productivity.

 - The following criteria will be used to evaluate the proposed projects: relevance to the applicant’s professional development, originality, and feasibility of scope.

 - Grantees are expected to submit two copies of the final report of their project within two months of completion of the project to the MLA, Professional Development Department, with the understanding that MLA has the “first right of review” for publication.
 If the report is not accepted by MLA and is subsequently published by another publisher, recognition of association support must be given.

 - The completed application form must be received by December 1.

 - The applicant must submit a current CV or resume, including a list of published papers or those submitted for publication.

 - The applicant must submit two references letters from individuals not related to the applicant.
 The references must be persons who are knowledgeable about the applicant's character, education, and abilities.

-- The applicant should submit a current photo for promotional purposes.
+- The applicant should upload a current photo to member profile for promotional purposes (optional).

 - Recipients of the fellowship are encouraged to make a donation to the fellowship fund within two years so that others may have a similar opportunity.

 - One grant of $2,000 will be offered yearly and paid in a single payment; the period of disbursement will not exceed 1 year past the date of MLA’s annual meeting.

 - Depending on the qualifications of the candidates, the jury may recommend that the award not be presented in a given year.